 The core reading and study material for this course are the leading judgments on the aspects of the law of sale to be studied.
 These cases may be found in the law reports, which may be accessed in the Law Library, both in paper and electronic form.
 For a full list of cases, see the course handout.

-As far as textbooks are concerned, there is no prescribed textbook, but there are a number of texts that are highly recommended.
-These are:
+As far as textbooks are concerned, there is one prescribed textbook/casebook, which is:

 Eiselen and Pienaar Unjustified Enrichment: A Casebook (2008) 3rd ed, LexisNexis.